-Abstract.
-The placement of regenerators in optical networks has become an active area of research during the last years.
-Given a set of lightpaths in a network G and a positive integer d, regenerators must be placed in such a way that in any lightpath there are no more than dhops without meeting a regenerator.
-While most of the research has focused on heuristics and simulations, the first theoretical study of the problem has been recently provided in [13], where the considered cost function is the number of locations in the network hosting regenerators.
-Nevertheless, in many situations a more accurate estimation of the real cost of the network is given by the total number of regenerators placed at the nodes, and this is the cost function we consider.
+Abstract-The placement of regenerators in optical networks has become an active area of research during the last years.
+Given a set of lightpaths in a network G and a positive integer d, regenerators must be placed in such a way that in any lightpath there are no more than d hops without meeting a regenerator.
+The cost function we consider is given by the total number of regenerators placed at the nodes, which we believe to be a more accurate estimation of the real cost of the network than the number of locations considered in [Flammini et al., IEEE/ACM Trans.
+Netw., 2010].
 Furthermore, in our model we assume that we are given a finite set of p possible traffic patterns (each given by a set of lightpaths), and our objective is to place the minimum number of regenerators at the nodes so that each of the traffic patterns is satisfied.
-While this problem can be easily solved when d=1 or p=1, we prove that for any fixed d,p>2 it does not admit a PTAS, even if G has maximum degree at most 3 and the lightpaths have length $\mathcal{O}(d)$ .
-We complement this hardness result with a constant-factor approximation algorithm with ratio $\ln(d \cdot p)$ .
-We then study the case where G is a path, proving that the problem is NP-hard for any $d, p \ge 2$ , even if there are two edges of the path such that any lightpath uses at least one of them.
-Interestingly, we show that the problem is polynomial-time solvable in paths when all the lightpaths share the first edge of the path, as well as when the number of lightpaths sharing an edge is bounded.
-Finally, we generalize our model in two natural directions, which allows us to capture the model of [13] as a particular case, and we settle some questions that were left open in [13].
+While this problem can be easily solved when d=1 or p=1, we prove that for any fixed $d, p \ge 2$ it does not admit a PTAS, even if G has maximum degree at most 3 and the lightpaths have length O(d).
+We complement this hardness result with a constant-factor approximation algorithm with ratio $\ln(d \cdot p)$.
+We then study the case where G is a path, proving that the problem is polynomial-time solvable for two particular families of instances.
+Finally, we generalize our model in two natural directions, which allows us to capture the model of [Flammini et al., IEEE/ACM Trans.
+Netw., 2010] as a particular case, and we settle some questions that were left open therein.

-Keywords: optical networks, regenerators, overprovisioning, approximation algorithms, hardness of approximation.
+Index Terms-Optical networks, regenerators, overprovisioning, approximation algorithms, hardness of approximation.